 Giants did indeed exist before and after Noah's flood.
 These large people were especially abundant when the earth was experiencing a population explosion (Genesis 6:1) prior to the deluge.
 Conservative estimates place the world's population, before it was covered with water, at around one billion!

-One common question is who were the "sons of God" who married women and produced these giants?
-Some believe they were demons, fallen angels who took the form of human flesh so that they could produce giants.
-This theory does not make any sense, since there is no place in the Bible where God calls demons his "sons."
+One common question is who were the "sons of God" who married women and produced the nephilim.
+Some believe they were demons who took the form of human flesh and produced giants through human females.
+This theory does not make any sense, however, since there is no place in Scripture where God calls demons his "sons."

-There is another problem with the idea that angels (either righteous or fallen) and women were able to produce a race of giants called Nephilim.
-The Bible says the sons of God took WIVES for themselves, meaning they were MARRIED, and together they produced giant children (read Genesis 6:2 again).
-It does NOT say these women were raped or otherwise violated sexually before marriage and had children out of wedlock.
+Additionally, there is a giant (pardon the pun) problem with the belief that angels and women were able to produce a race of supersized humans called Nephilim.
+Scripture says the sons of God took wives for themselves, meaning they were married, and together they produced such children (Genesis 6:2).
+It does NOT say these women were raped by angels and then produced bastard giants.

-The Bible informs us, in places other than Genesis, who God considers sons (John 1:12, Romans 8:14, 1John 3:2).
-Only those who exist with the indwelling of the Holy Spirit are truly God's sons.
-The sons who married the "daughters of men" that ultimately produced the giants were righteous men who foolishly married worldly women.
-Note again that verse 2 of Genesis 6 says, "they took wives for themselves whomever they chose."
-Instead of relying on God to guide their marital decisions, righteous men before the flood decided to pick mates THEY lusted after.
+The Bible informs us, in places other than Genesis, that God's sons are those who have his Holy spirit dwelling in them (John 1:12, Romans 8:14, 1John 3:2).
+The nephilim or giants were produced by righteous men who foolishly married worldly women (see Genesis 6:2).
+Instead of relying on God to guide their marital decisions, these men picked mates they lusted after.
 They became, as the apostle Paul states, "unequally yoked" with unbelieving women (1Corinthians 7).